Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex4/README.md

     float mScreenResolutionScale;
     ````

-5. Open the file **OpenGLESPage.xaml.cpp**.
-Add the following using declarations at the top of the file:
+1. Open the file **OpenGLESPage.xaml.cpp**.
+Add the following using declarations at the top of the file.

     ````C++
     using namespace Windows::System::Threading;